-$-15 \text{ dB} + 10 \times \log(f / (625 \text{ MHz})) \text{ dB for } 625 \text{ MHz} <= f <= [CPRI line bit rate]$ transmission lines related to the driver transmission network.
-The output impedance requirement applies to all valid output levels.
+-15 dB + 10xlog(f / (625 MHz)) dB for 625 MHz <= f <= [CPRI line bit rate]

 The reference impedance for the differential return loss measurement is 100 Ω resistive.
-Differential return loss includes contribution from SERDES on-chip circuitry, chip packaging and any off-chip components or
+Differential return loss includes contribution from SERDES on-chip circuitry, chip packaging and any off-chip components or transmission lines related to the driver transmission network.
+The output impedance requirement applies to all valid output levels.